TMI! Finetuned Models Leak Private Information from their Pretraining Data: Methodology

 \subsection{Issues with Adapting LiRA}

-While this adaptation of LiRA is somewhat effective at inferring membership (Figure \ref{fig:feature_extraction}), it only captures how the pretraining dataset influences model's predictions with respect to a single label in the downstream dataset.
+While this adaptation of LiRA is somewhat effective at inferring membership (Figures \ref{fig:feature_extraction-c100} and \ref{fig:feature_extraction-tiny}), it only captures how the pretraining dataset influences model's predictions with respect to a single label in the downstream dataset.
 Because the purpose of pretraining is to extract and learn general features that can be used in several downstream tasks, one would expect that the weights of a pretrained model have some impact on \textit{all} of a finetuned model's prediction confidences.
+For example, Figure~\ref{fig:multiple_logits} shows that the presence of a specific image labeled as "dugong" in the training set makes finetuned models, which cannot themselves predict the label "dugong", more confident on their downstream prediction of "elephant" and "platypus".
+Meanwhile, the presence of this image in the training dataset has little to no impact on the downstream label "scissors".

-Furthermore, if we observe the distribution of scaled model confidences over our shadow models, we see that it is approximately normal regardless of the choice of label (Figure \ref{fig:multiple_logits}).
+Furthermore, if we observe the distribution of scaled model confidences over our shadow models, we see that it is approximately normal regardless of the choice of label.
 This may lead one to believe that the correct adaptation of LiRA to our setting would be to fit a multivariate normal distribution to the entire prediction vectors output by our shadow models.
 The assumption that the adversary only receives model confidences interferes with this seemingly better adaptation because of the softmax activation function.
 When softmax is applied, it converts the logit vector $\vec{z}$ into a probability distribution, $\vec{y}$, over the labels.
 Thus, the entries of $\vec{y}$ can be written as

 where $K$ is the number of classes and each $p_{i}$ denotes the model's confidence on class $i$.
 Because the entries of $\vec{y}$ necessarily sum up to $1$, any entry $p_{i}$ can be written as $1 - \sum_{j \neq i}{p_{j}}$.
 When we scale model confidences to compute the individual logits, $z_{i}$, any given computed logit can be written as a combination of the others.
 This means that our computed logits actually lie on a $(K-1)$-dimensional subspace of the $K$-dimensional space where the model's actual logits lie, and we cannot fit a $K$-dimensional multivariate normal distribution to all of our models' logit scaled prediction vectors without arbitrarily removing one of the entries in $\vec{y}$.